serverless/compose/README.md

     serverless.yml
 ```

-You can now create a **new top-level** `serverless-compose.yml` configuration file at the root of your mono-repository.
+You can now create a `serverless-compose.yml` configuration file at the root of your monorepository.

 In that new file, you can reference existing Serverless Framework projects by their **relative paths**: